AndySharez/AndySharez/README.md

 ---

-### 🚴‍♂️ About Me:

- ✈️ I am a beginning Developer from Germany.
+ 🚴 I am a beginning Developer from Germany.

  :telescope: I’m learning python & C at the moment; have some php knowledge as well.